Healthcare Compliance Regulations that Clinical Labs Must Navigate

 Remuneration includes anything of value and can “take many forms besides cash, such as free rent, expensive hotel stays and meals, and excessive compensation for medical directorships or consultancies.

-Unlike Stark Law, AKS is a criminal statute and penalties for violations include fines, jail terms, and exclusion from participation in the Federal healthcare programs.
+Unlike Stark Law, AKS is a criminal statute, and penalties for violations include fines, jail terms, and exclusion from participation in Federal healthcare programs.

 The OIG created a helpful chart highlighting the differences between Stark and AKS that can be found here.

 According to the OIG, safe harbor regulations describe various payment and business practices that, although they potentially implicate anti-kickback statutes, are not treated as offenses under that statute.